onlicar/serverless-package-common/README.md

 > 📦 Deploy microservice Python Serverless services with common code

-Before deploying, this plugin symlinks folders containing shared code into your the root directory of your Serverless microservice.
+Before deploying, this plugin symlinks folders containing shared code into the root directory of your Serverless microservice.

 ### Installation